Zenigata/ergol/README.md

 * use the AltGr layer for programming symbols.

 This layout claims to be better than Bépo for French, better than Dvorak for English and better than Qwerty for programming.
-[Check the stats !][1]
+[Check the stats!][1]

 [1]: https://ergol.org/stats/#/ergol/iso/en+fr